demystifyfp/demystifyfp/content/fsharp/series/fstweet/following-a-user.md

   getStreamClient.StreamClient.Feed("timeline", userId.ToString())
 ```

-Then update the view model of the Wall page with a new property `TimelineToken` and update this property with the read only token of the user's timeline feed.
+Then update the view model of the Wall page with a new property `TimelineToken` and update this property with the read-only token of the user's timeline feed.

 ```diff
 // src/FsTweet.Web/Wall.fs